 Receiving Ship: 1882-1897

-This USN Naval Constructor’s plan, dated June 1883, of USS Constitution is one example of a literal rendering of the ship’s configuration at the end of her long Navy career.
-After Constitution‘s last sail in the autumn of 1881, she was stripped of all valuable equipment and eventually towed to the Portsmouth Naval Shipyard in Kittery, Maine, there to be turned into a receiving ship.
-While some may consider Constitution‘s years at Portsmouth to be the nadir of her existence, artists, in fact, came to the shores of the Piscataqua River between 1883 and 1897 to capture her in her faded glory.
+This USN Naval Constructor’s plan, dated June 1883, of USS Constitution is one example of a literal rendering of the ship’s configuration at the end of its long navy career.
+After Constitution‘s last sail in the autumn of 1881, the ship was stripped of all valuable equipment and eventually towed to the Portsmouth Naval Shipyard in Kittery, Maine, there to be turned into a receiving ship.
+While some may consider Constitution‘s years at Portsmouth to be the nadir of its existence, artists, in fact, came to the shores of the Piscataqua River between 1883 and 1897 to capture the ship in its faded glory.

 George Savary Wasson (1855-1932), a native of Groveland, Massachusetts, was an artist who specialized in marine paintings.
 After settling in Kittery Point, Maine near the Portsmouth Naval Shipyard, Wasson, like so many other artists, was attracted to the ships and architecture of the waterfront.
 He completed this small oil painting of Constitution in 1893, possibly as a memento to sell to the burgeoning tourist population.